ybatsiun/concentration-calculations/README.md

 # concentration-calculations

-This is a project was done as a part of Master thesis.
+This project was done as a part of Master thesis.
 This soft calculates chemical reaction constants for a given chemical reactions, initial components concentrations, experimental data (concentration vs time for each component), time period.
+Under the hood a machine learning concept is used.
+NodeJS is used as a "api-gateway" and UI is implemented using Angular 8.

 ## installation